pagkly/Zed/Investopedia3/How to Interpret Financial Statements.md

 ## Using Financial Statement Information

 Investors and financial analysts rely on financial data to analyze the performance of a company and make predictions about its future direction of the company's stock price.
-One of the most important resources of [reliable and audited financial data is the annual report,](https://www.investopedia.com/articles/basics/10/efficiently-read-annual-report.asp) which contains the firm's financial statements.
+One of the most important resources of [[reliable and audited financial data is the annual report,]](https://www.investopedia.com/articles/basics/10/efficiently-read-annual-report.asp) which contains the firm's financial statements.

-The [financial statements](https://www.investopedia.com/ask/answers/06/compiledandcertifiedfinancialstatements.asp) are used by investors, market analysts, and creditors to evaluate a company's financial health and earnings potential.
+The [[financial statements]](https://www.investopedia.com/ask/answers/06/compiledandcertifiedfinancialstatements.asp) are used by investors, market analysts, and creditors to evaluate a company's financial health and earnings potential.
 The three major financial statement reports are the balance sheet, income statement, and statement of cash flows.

 ## Understanding Balance Sheets

-The [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp) provides an [overview](https://www.investopedia.com/ask/answers/032615/why-do-shareholders-need-financial-statements.asp) of a company's assets, liabilities, and stockholders' equity as a snapshot in time.
+The [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp) provides an [[overview]](https://www.investopedia.com/ask/answers/032615/why-do-shareholders-need-financial-statements.asp) of a company's assets, liabilities, and stockholders' equity as a snapshot in time.
 The date at the top of the balance sheet tells you when the snapshot was taken, which is generally the end of the fiscal year.

 ## The Balance Sheet Formula

 Assets\=(Liabilities+Owner’s Equity)\\displaystyle \\text{Assets}=(\\text{Liabilities}+\\text{Owner's Equity})

-The [balance sheet](https://www.investopedia.com/terms/c/commonsizebalancesheet.asp) totals will be calculated already, but here's how you identify them.
+The [[balance sheet]](https://www.investopedia.com/terms/c/commonsizebalancesheet.asp) totals will be calculated already, but here's how you identify them.

 1. Locate total assets on the balance sheet for the period.
 2. Total all liabilities, which should be a separate listing on the balance sheet.
-It may not include [contingent liabilities](https://www.investopedia.com/terms/c/contingentliability.asp).
+It may not include [[contingent liabilities]](https://www.investopedia.com/terms/c/contingentliability.asp).
 3. Locate total shareholder's equity and add the number to total liabilities.
 4. Total assets should equal the total of liabilities and total equity.